forgotten-pillar/fp-notes/content/Pattern Matching Gospel/archangel-michael.md

 ![The ark of the covenant](https://content.api.news/v3/images/bin/7f8775fdfd01b2d3c8a127122402db1b "The ark of the covenant")

 There are two covering cherubs standing in the presence of God.
 The first one was Lucifer, and the second was angel Gabriel.
 Since Lucifer rebelled, the strongest angel in God's army is Gabriel, and he occupied the position of Lucifer.
 For this reason, Gabriel is the one who is bringing the crucial messages to Daniel and to Mary.
-In such data we can recognize [[The Order of Heaven - By the Bible|the order in Heaven]].
+In such data we can recognize [[the-order-of-heaven-by-the-bible|the order in Heaven]].

 Satan is stronger than angel Gabriel, but not stronger than archangel Michael.
 The question is, who is this archangel Michael then, if Lucifer (or Satan) was the highest of angels?
 Could it be that archangel Michael is not actually an angelic being after all?
 Let's add new characteristics of archangel Michael: